tinet-jutt/SMUploader/README.md

 - BMP
 - WebP

-## 系统要求
+## System Requirements

-- macOS 系统
+- macOS
-- Alfred 4 或更高版本（需要 Powerpack）
+- Alfred 4 or higher (Powerpack required)
-- Python 3.12 或更高版本
+- Python 3.12 or higher

-## 安装步骤
+## Installation

-1. 从release下载本项目的Alfred Workflow包
+1. Download the Alfred Workflow package from the releases page
-5. 在 Alfred Workflow 的配置中设置环境变量：
+2. Configure the environment variable in Alfred Workflow settings:
-   - `SM_TOKEN`: 设置为你的 SM.MS API Token
+   - `SM_TOKEN`: Set this to your SM.MS API Token

-## 使用方法
+## Usage

-1. 上传剪贴板图片：
+1. Upload an image from clipboard:
-   - 复制一张图片到剪贴板
+   - Copy an image to your clipboard
-   - 在 Alfred 中输入 `smu`
+   - Type `smu` in Alfred

-2. 查看上传历史：
+2. View upload history:
-   - 在 Alfred 中输入 `sml`
+   - Type `sml` in Alfred
-   - 按 Enter 复制选中图片的链接
+   - Press Enter to copy the selected image link
-   - 按住 Command + Enter 删除选中的图片
+   - Press Command + Enter to delete the selected image

-## 注意事项
+## Important Notes

-- 请妥善保管你的 API Token
+- Keep your API Token secure
-- 上传图片需要确保网络连接正常
+- Ensure stable internet connection for uploads
-- 建议定期清理不需要的图片以节省空间
+- Regularly clean up unused images to save space

-## 许可证
+## License

-本项目采用 MIT 许可证
+MIT License